BlockScience/Risk-Adjusted-Bonding-Curves/Paper/0_Summary.md

 ### Problem: Static bonding curves
 Current token bonding curve implementations act as automated market makers for initial and ongoing investment.
 However, they generally are static, with fixed *a priori* assumptions about the interaction between the token economy and its external factors.
 <br/><br/>
-Since these bonding curve implementations are static, they cannot incororate external risk factors during live execution.
+Since these bonding curve implementations are static, they cannot incorpoate external risk factors during live execution.
 This results in pricing and supply anomalies, such as tokens being misallocated on both buy-side and sell-side, with loss in risk correlation.
 <br/><br/>
 Ultimately, risk remains poorly mitigated, and investors do not receive a fair return on investment.
 Systems with compound economic mechanisms (e.g. staking deposits also being used as debt collateral) contain interdependencies that produce non-linear effects.
 In the case of static bonding curves, risk accumulates in a non-linear fashion which can lead to systemic collapse.